B-AROL-O/ARNEIS/docs/howto/howto-train-deploy-NN.md

 This is not required to make it works (I believe) but as I wanted to know where every file was downloaded, I kept everything together so it's more easy to manage or delete if needed.

 The notebook downloads library, folders with photos, programs, ...
-For several Gb, so be adviced that you may need a flat internet! **Don't do it on mobile network**.
+For several Gb, so be advised that you may need a flat internet! **Don't do it on mobile network**.

 You may encounter some trouble running this code
 ```python